-A distributed cloud refers to the computation, storage, and networking in a micro-cloud located outside the centralized cloud.
-Examples of a distributed cloud include both fog computing and MEC computing.
-Establishing a distributed cloud(s) outside of the centralized cloud situates computing closer to the end user and provides increased security and decreased latency.
-The distributed cloud also processes data in real-time.
+A distributed cloud refers to having computation, storage, and networking in a micro-cloud located outside the centralized cloud.
+Examples of a distributed cloud include both fog computing and edge computing.
+Establishing a distributed cloud situates computing closer to the end user, providing decreased latency and opportunities for increased security.
+Potential security solutions include a blockchain-based security architecture or random auditing of data to check for integrity.
+A distributed cloud also processes data in real-time.